I. Formal Relationship Between the University and Students

 Except by permission of the Chair, students are allowed to repeat a course only once.
 Both grades are recorded on a student's transcript, and only the higher grade will be calculated into a student's GPA and be used for credit towards a credential.
 In the case of more than one failed attempt, only the result of the most recent attempt will be calculated into the GPA.
 In cases where the repeated course is a required course for a specific degree, two failed attempts may result in the student being required to withdraw from that degree program.

 Note: Repeating a course to achieve a higher passing grade may have implications for student loan purposes.
-See Financial Aid Officer.
+See Financial Aid Coordinator.

 In instances of non-payment of any portion of tuition, prescribed fees or University library fines and/or bills, or of delinquency in the return or replacement of University property on loan, or non-repayment of cash advances or loans, or violation of residence license agreement, the University shall not permit a student to register for further courses, and shall not issue an official transcript.
 The above prohibitions shall be in force until such time as indebtedness to the University has been cleared to the satisfaction of the University.